-New Zealand is famous for its many amazing hikes, and it’s definitely hard to pick the best ones.
-With hundreds of hikes to choose from, it wasn’t easy to single out the best 10 ones, but I managed to do it anyway.
+New Zealand is famous for its many amazing day hikes, and it’s definitely hard to pick the best ones.
+With hundreds of hikes to choose from, even some around big cities like Auckland, it wasn’t easy to single out the best 10 ones, but I managed to do it anyway.

 We’ll start slow, with some easy tracks that are perfectly suitable even for beginners and children.
 And we’ll get to the more difficult ones a little bit later – but be sure that there will be a track even the most expert hikers out there will consider a challenge.